JinnZ2/JinnZ2/Media/GLOSSARY.md

 	•	Are the alternative suppliers offering lower prices?
 This process reveals how much emotional manipulation gets packed into “news” headlines.

+Example 3: International Relations
+Original Headline:
+“Putin THREATENS NATO with CATASTROPHIC consequences in SHOCKING ultimatum!”
+Ithquil Translation (Conceptual):
+[leader] [states] [potential-consequences] [regarding] [policy-disagreement] Filtered English:
+“Putin states potential consequences regarding NATO policy disagreement.”
+Manipulation Removed:
+	•	THREATENS → states
+	•	CATASTROPHIC → (removed)
+	•	SHOCKING → (removed)
+	•	ultimatum → policy disagreement
+Missing Context Questions:
+	•	What was the specific statement made?
+	•	What NATO actions preceded this statement?
+	•	What is the full diplomatic context?
+	•	How have other nations responded?
+Why This Matters
+The translation through Ithquil reveals how much emotional manipulation gets packed into headlines that claim to be “news.”
+By stripping away the manipulative language, we can:
+	•	See the actual facts being reported
+	•	Identify missing context
+	•	Make informed decisions
+	•	Reduce emotional reactivity
+	•	Think more clearly about complex issues
+The goal: Help people recognize when they’re being manipulated and choose to engage with information more thoughtfully.